 Michael F. Crowley

 Erik Luna is the Sydney and Frances Lewis Professor of Law at Washington and Lee University, where he teaches and writes in the areas of criminal law and procedure.
 He is an adjunct scholar with the Cato Institute.
 Luna began his career as a prosecutor in the San Diego District Attorney’s Office.
 He has served as the senior Fulbright Scholar to New Zealand, where he taught at Victoria University Law School (Wellington, NZ) and conducted research on sentencing alternatives.
 Luna has also been a visiting scholar with the Max Planck Institute for Foreign and International Criminal Law (Freiburg, DE), a visiting professor with the Cuban Society of Penal Sciences (Havana, CU), and a visiting professional in the Office of the Prosecutor of the International Criminal Court (The Hague, NL).
-Prior to coming to Washington and Lee University, Luna was the Hugh B. Brown Professor of Law at the University of Utah and co-director of the Utah Criminal Justice Center.
-His scholarship includes, most recently, The Prosecutor in Transnational Perspective (Oxford University Press 2012) and The Law of Terrorism (3rd ed., forthcoming 2013).
+Luna previously was the Hugh B. Brown Professor of Law at the University of Utah and co-director of the Utah Criminal Justice Center.

 Dave Meyer is a clinical professor at the University of Southern California Keck School of Medicine’s Institute of Psychiatry, Law, and Behavioral Science.
 Meyer is the former Chief Deputy Director of the Los Angeles County Department of Mental Health and a nationally recognized expert on health law and medical-legal issues.
 Meyer began his legal career as an attorney with the Office of the Public Defender of Los Angeles County, where he served for 23 years at all levels from trial attorney to interim chief public defender.
 Additionally, he served for three years as a member of the Board of Examiners of the Malcolm Baldrige National Quality Award, and holds leadership positions with numerous professional associations and commissions, including the Forensic Mental Health Association of California and the California Judicial Council’s Committee on Collaborative Justice Courts.
 Meyer is the Chair of the Sixth Amendment Center Board of Directors.